 Gold ETF taxation differs from taxation on other types of exchange traded funds.
-You will receive a gold K1 for tax purposes from the ETF entity.
+You will receive a gold Schedule K-1 for tax purposes from the ETF entity.

 Understanding Gold ETFs